-Our programme is offered over 30 weeks with weekly evening sessions for our clients.
-The course takes a cognitive behavioural therapeutic approach embedded in a psycho-educational syllabus, offering progression reports and liaison with the appropriate authorities in relation to individual cases.
-Our facilitators in both locations specialise in domestic violence and we are also able to offer an integrated support service for the victim of domestic abuse (ISS).
+The My Time DVPP course takes a cognitive behavioural therapeutic approach embedded in a psycho-educational syllabus, offering progression reports and liaison with the appropriate authorities in relation to individual cases.
+Our facilitators in all locations specialise in domestic violence and are respect trained.

 Who we can help